f18-os/python-intro-pgua90/Shell/Readme.md

 Project Description

 The assignment consisted of the student to become familiar with Shells and how to create Shell scripts with Python.
-The lab assigned

-Testing Description
-Using the professor's source code as reference, I decided to use the part concerning the input of the text files, both input and output files.
-With this, what is used as a Dictionary, with the variable name "wordList", which would keep the list of words obtained from teh text file.
-Used as well from the reference code, I had the file read, in the format of being read line by line and split between whitespaces.
-For each text found, text that excluded upper-cased text and removed non-alphabetic characters from the text found.
-An if-statement was created so as to count the number of occurrences of that text were to be found within the file, with a default number of 1, if occurrence of the text was only once.
-The list of words were then sorted and another file was created in order to store the newly added list of words, each with their respective number of occurrences.
+The lab assigned consisted of the creating a prompt in which the user is to be able to add a command along with its arguements, where the Shell is took take this input and be able to perform simple commands, background processes, and pipes.
+The shell was to be able redirect inputs and outputs and use all posix calls that were assigned for the Shell to perform.

 This assignment was prepared in a manner consistent with the instructor's requirements.
 All significant collaboration or guidance from external sources is clearly documented.
 Resources used: